ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/damien-walsh-a99a333b/
   - name: John Waterworth
     jobtitle: Sales Manager
-    bio: John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
-With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
-John is a passionate Manchester City supporter and enjoys to watch them with a cold pint of Guinness!
+    bio: >-
+      John, our Sales Manager, joined the team in 2020, bringing over 40 years of industry experience.
+With a strong background in manufacturing and running his own electrical component distribution business, John is a true expert in cable assemblies and components.
+His extensive knowledge and expertise have been invaluable in supporting our customers and driving success across projects.

+      Outside of work, John is a dedicated Manchester City supporter who enjoys watching their matches with a pint of Guinness in hand.
+His enthusiasm for football reflects the same energy and passion he brings to his work every day.
     image: /img/team10-1-.png
     interests:
       - football